avantgardnerio/js-upload-manager/README.md

 Work Log
 --------
 * 2014-04-13
+    * Switched to maven as a build system
     * Refactored to allow for multiple files in upload queue
     * Got some high-level functional tests working